-To list all your workflows, you can use the <[?]> command without an explicit workflow address ucc list-workflows -1
+To list all your workflows, you can use the <[?]> command without an explicit workflow address

-10.4 Managing workflow data
+9.4 Managing workflow data

 During workflow execution, data files will be produced that the workflow system will move to a storage location that is accessible for the individual jobs.
 Usually this location is created automatically by UCC before the workflow is submitted, using a special UNICORE service called a storage factory.
 If you want to influence this decision, UCC allows to select the storage factory to be used via the "-f" option to the workflow-submit command: